18F/e-manifest/CONTRIBUTING.md

 ### One-off Tasks

-- To deploy to 18F's cloud, run `cf push`.
 - To add dummy data for developing against, run `rake populate:manifests RANDOMIZE_CREATED_AT=true`.
 - To (re)build the Elasticsearch index, run `rake search:index FORCE=y`.
 - Run `bundle update` to grab any updated gems.